Skip to main content

 Which Colleges Accept a 3.3 GPA?

 Below is a collection of the top colleges with freshman classes that have an average high school GPA of 3.3.
-It’s worth pointing out that the schools below are not the only institutions that a student with a 3.3 GPA should consider.
+Note that the schools below are not the only institutions that a student with a 3.3 GPA should consider.
 Many schools don’t publish the average GPA of accepted applicants and GPA is just one factor considered by colleges when making admissions decisions.
 Do your due diligence before ruling a school in or out.

 School Name